46th Infantry Division (Wehrmacht)

 The 46th Infantry Division (46.
 Infanterie-Division) was an infantry division of the German Army during World War II that fought on the Eastern Front.
+Towards the end of the war, it became the 46th Volksgrenadier Division.

 History

 The 46th Infantry Division was formed in 1938 under the command of General Paul von Hase.

+It fought in the invasion of Poland in 1939, where soldiers of the division were involved in the murder of approximately 300 Polish civilians during the Częstochowa massacre on 3 September.

-It fought in the invasion of Poland in 1939, and the following year participated in the Battle of France.
-It remained there into 1941 and then participated in the invasion of Yugoslavia in April.
-During the invasion of the Soviet Union, it was attached to Army Group South and marched through Ukraine and into the Crimea.
+In 1940, the division participated in the Battle of France and remained there into 1941 before participating in the invasion of Yugoslavia in April.
+During the invasion of the Soviet Union, it was assigned to Army Group South and marched through Ukraine and into the Crimea.

-In December 1941 it was engaged in heavy fighting in the Kerch Peninsula in December.
+In December 1941, the division was engaged in heavy fighting on the Kerch Peninsula.
 Despite being instructed to hold its ground, the XXXXII Army Corps commander, General von Sponeck, gave the order to pull back.
-This order was countermanded by the 11th Army commander, Erich von Manstein, but since von Sponeck had already disassembled his wireless set, the order to hold ground was not received.
-The division avoided encirclement and eventually helped stem the tide of the Red Army landings at Feodosiya.
+This order was countermanded by the 11th Army commander, Erich von Manstein, but since von Sponeck had already disassembled his wireless set, the order to the position was not received.
+As a result, the division avoided encirclement and eventually helped stem the tide of the Red Army landings at Feodosiya.

-The withdrawal of the division infuriated the commander of Army Group South, Field Marshal Walther von Reichenau, and on Hitler's orders, Sponeck was dismissed.
-The division's commander, General Kurt Himer, was also relieved of his command, and Reichenau ordered the division to be stripped of its honors.
+The withdrawal of the division infuriated the commander of Army Group South, Field Marshal Walther von Reichenau.
+Acting on Hitler's orders, Sponeck was dismissed from his position.
+The division's commander, General Kurt Himer, was also relieved of his command, and Reichenau further ordered that the division be stripped of its honors.

-After the death of Reichenau two weeks later, his successor Fedor von Bock restored Himer to command along with the division's honours (Himer was mortally wounded in March 1942 and succeeded as commander by General Ernst Haccius).
-It participated in the Siege of Sevastopol and in the fighting in the Caucasus in the winter of 1942–43.
+After the death of Reichenau two weeks later, his successor Fedor von Bock restored Himer to command and reinstated the division's honours.
+However, Himer was mortally wounded in March 1942 and was succeeded as commander by General Ernst Haccius.
+The division participated in the Siege of Sevastopol and fought in the Caucasus during the winter of 1942–43.
 As the tide of the war turned against the Germans, the division was forced to gradually retreat through Ukraine.
-By September 1943, its strength was considerably reduced and by late 1944, having made a fighting retreat through Transylvania and the Carpathian Mountains and engaged in action on the Slovakian-Hungarian front, it was effectively at regimental strength.
+By September 1943, its strength had been significantly reduced.
+By late 1944, after a fighting retreat through Transylvania and the Carpathian Mountains and engagement in the Slovakian-Hungarian front, the division had effectively been reduced to regimental strength.

-In March 1945, the division was designated a Volksgrenadier formation, the 46th Volksgrenadier Division.
-With its numbers depleted, the division surrendered to the Soviets in May 1945.
+In March 1945, the division was designated a Volksgrenadier formation, and became the 46th Volksgrenadier Division.
+With its strength depleted, the division surrendered to the Soviets in May 1945.